heelaachakzai/AI_A1_23F0774_23F0805/README.md

 # AI_A1_23F0774_23F0805
-# GOOD PERFORMANCE TIME APP

-## 🧠 AI Pathfinder – Uninformed Search Visualization
+# AI Pathfinder – Uninformed Search Visualization

-GOOD PERFORMANCE TIME APP is an interactive AI Pathfinder developed for AI2002 – Artificial Intelligence (Spring 2026).
+GOOD PERFORMANCE TIME APP is an interactive AI Pathfinder developed.

 This project demonstrates how different Uninformed Search Algorithms explore a grid environment to find a path from a Start node (S) to a Target node (T).